 DAILY NIGERIAN learnt that a date was earlier set for the conduct of the interview but the board suddenly postponed the final interview indefinitely, due to alleged “orders from the above”.

 An email dated September 6 and signed by the Director of Administration and Secretary of the Board, Peter Ekwagkhide, notified the shortlisted candidates about the postponement.

 “Further to our letter of Invitation Ref.
 No: NHA/ADMIN/ 563/V.I dated 6th September 2022, I regret to inform you that the date for the conduct of the written Examination and Oral Interview for the position of CMD has been postponed indefinitely and a new date shall be communicated to you.
 Please acknowledge the receipt of this email,” the email read.

 A source familiar with the leadership tussle however told DAILY NIGERIAN that the postponement was part of the game plan of the Villa forces to appoint Mr Raji through the back door.

-The source noted that Mr Raji, who is a neurologist at the Ahmadu Bello University Teaching Hospital Zaria, lacked requisite administrative experience stipulated by the board.
+The source noted that Mr Raji, who is a neurosurgeon at the Ahmadu Bello University Teaching Hospital Zaria, lacked requisite administrative experience stipulated by the board.